nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 proof of concept, and being built properly now.[^atom-reforged]

-The other column of the ledger is the things this model *deletes*: the Nix language (compositions are data, the only function is `build`, and even configuration composition needs nothing from it). nixpkgs and the module-system meta-layer stacked on it (upstream's build process *is* the packaging; the composition *is* the configuration).
+The other column of the ledger is the things this model *deletes*: the Nix language (compositions are data, the only function is `build`;
+configuration still deserves a typed merge language, but an off-the-shelf one, owing nothing to the substrate). nixpkgs and the module-system meta-layer stacked on it (upstream's build process *is* the packaging; the composition *is* the configuration).
 The patching war (patchelf, wrappers, stdenv, gone).[^patching] The evaluation scheduler.
-The world-rebuild.
+The *forced* world-rebuild: a toolchain bump still changes build keys, but rebuilding downstream becomes policy you schedule, not a correctness debt the rpaths call in.
 The store-path grammar and its hash-modulo arcana.
 The NAR format.
 I have been asked what a "simple Nix" would look like for years, and I kept trying to answer by *subtracting from Nix*.
 Wrong direction.
 You get the simple system by keeping Nix's one true invariant, pure functions over a verified closure, and rebuilding outward from it with parts that each do one job.